 In recent years, there has been an increase in the number of businesses classifying workers as independent contractors rather than employees.
-And while there are several differences between these two types of workers, perhaps the biggest (and most important to you as an employer) is that businesses are required to deduct the various payroll taxes from an employee’s paycheck, while independent contractors are responsible for filing and handling all their taxes on their own.
+While there are several differences between these two types of workers, the biggest (and most important to you as an employer) is the requirement to deduct the various payroll taxes from each employee’s paycheck, while independent contractors are responsible for filing and handling all their taxes on their own.

 While businesses typically handle worker classification internally, the IRS can sometimes step in to make the final determination as to whether the person you just hired is really an independent contractor, or whether they should be on the payroll.
 Here’s a quick cheat sheet for telling the difference so you can classify your staffers correctly: